Job seekers are taking a good look at the payroll profession — and for good reason.

 Experience with cloud-based payroll technology can be an advantage, and familiarity with enterprise resource planning (ERP) systems can be useful for this position, too.

 After about five years down the payroll career path, you’re ready to take the lead.
 Responsibilities at the payroll manager/supervisor level include budgeting, maintaining compliance, guiding departmental policy, partnering with other divisions and advising senior executives.
-There’s also the day-to-day work of staff management: hiring and firing, conducting performance evaluations, and guiding your team’s professional development.
+There’s also the day-to-day work of staff management, including hiring, conducting performance evaluations and guiding your team’s professional development.

 The skill set required at this level depends largely on where payroll sits within the company.
 Some payroll managers also oversee HR or accounts payable.
 In addition to the CPP certification, employers seek candidates with at least a bachelor’s degree in accounting, finance, HR or business.